 Velocity is the most common way travellers in Australia will redeem points for this flight.
 Having said that, it’s also a good idea to look at other frequent flyer programs, especially now that Velocity has introduced a Carrier Surcharge.

 While you can also transfer 111,135 KrisFlyer miles to 71,700 Velocity Points with the lower transfer rate between both program’s unique partnership effective January 2019, this represents poor value for your KrisFlyer miles.
 The only reason you’d want to do this is if the availability through KrisFlyer does not match that which you’ve found on the Velocity website.

 Taxes are AU$120-140 departing Australia and US$40-60 departing Los Angeles.
 The taxes should be pretty similar if you book through Velocity, KrisFlyer or Etihad Guest.
 However, although you need fewer points to redeem for this route through Velocity, make sure to factor in another $145 in surcharges one-way when comparing the cost.

 You can expect award availability in Premium Economy to be less than that in Economy and more than notoriously hard-to-grab Business Class seats across The Pacific.
 About 11 months before and within two weeks of departure are when you will find the most availability.

 Retail fares start at $3,000 one-way but are only about $500 more when booking a return trip.
 Follow the links at the start of this review to maximise your cashback.

 Virgin Australia Premium Economy passengers do not get lounge access unless they hold a credit card that permits entry or elite status with Velocity Frequent Flyer or a partner frequent flyer program.

-With award seats in Business and First Class very difficult to find on direct flights between Australia and the US, flying Premium Economy is a good compromise between comfort and value.
+With award seats in Business and First Class very difficult to find on nonstop services between Australia and the US, flying Premium Economy is a good compromise between comfort and value.

 The writer flew from Sydney to Los Angeles courtesy of Virgin Australia.